F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vhost.rst

 **--dequeue-zero-copy**
-Dequeue zero copy will be enabled when this option is given. it is worth to note that if NIC is binded to driver with iommu enabled, dequeue zero copy cannot work at VM2NIC mode (vm2vm=0) due to currently we don't setup iommu dma mapping for guest memory.
+Dequeue zero copy will be enabled when this option is given. it is worth to note that if NIC is bound to driver with iommu enabled, dequeue zero copy cannot work at VM2NIC mode (vm2vm=0) due to currently we don't setup iommu dma mapping for guest memory.